Jury hears man discuss plan to abduct Mich. Gov. Whitmer

 Caserta’s attorney, Michael Hills, said attack training sessions in Michigan and Wisconsin were “Fed-sponsored events.”

-Fox’s attorney, too, told jurors that “Dan” pressured him during visits to a Grand Rapids-area vacuum shop where Fox — a “misfit” — lived in the basement.
-He said “Dan” had a lot of credibility with the people involved in the case, who viewed him as a superior and wanted to please him.

-But Assistant U.S. Attorney Jonathan Roth said evidence would prove their desire to commit violence regardless of anything the informants did or suggested, telling jurors the men were “willing and eager" and preparing for the crime before law enforcement got involved.
+But Assistant U.S. Attorney Jonathan Roth said evidence would prove the defendants' desire to commit violence regardless of anything the informants did or suggested, telling jurors the men were “willing and eager" and preparing for the crime “long before” law enforcement got involved.

-“If the defendant was already willing to commit the crime, that is not entrapment.” .
+“If the defendant was already willing to commit the crime, that is not entrapment,” Roth said.

-“These defendants were willing and eager, if not already preparing, to commit this crime long before law enforcement got involved," he said.
+In one recording, Croft says Whitmer needs to be “hung.”
+After Croft was arrested in October 2020 on the East Coast as he made deliveries at his job as a truck driver, agents found a receipt for $353-worth of what the FBI agent described as “mortar-style fireworks,” which he said could become a makeshift bomb if packed with pennies.

-"These were not people who were all talk," he said. " These were people who wanted to separate themselves from people who were all talk."
+"These were not people who were all talk," Roth said. " These were people who wanted to separate themselves from people who were all talk."

 Two critical insiders, Ty Garbin and Kaleb Franks, have pleaded guilty to the conspiracy and are expected to testify for the government.